Singular loci of sparse resultants: Introduction

 For instance, consider $B_1=\{0,1,3\}$ and $B_2=\{0,3\}$.
 Let us denote the polynomials by $ax^3+bx+c$ and $dx^3+e$.
 Then the resultant is given by the equation

 This equation is homogeneous in $(a,b,c)$ and in $(d,e)$, so let us restrict it to $a=d=1$.
-Then the singular locus of the restriction is given by the equation $b=c-e=0$, which corresponds to a component of the singular locus of (*).
-Choosing $b=\epsilon_1,\; c=1+\epsilon_2,\; e=1$ as a transversal plane germ to this component, the transversal singularity of this component is given by $\epsilon_1^3-\epsilon_2^3=0$, thus it is the union of three transversal lines intersecting in a common point.
+Then the singular locus of the restriction is given by the equation $b=c-e=0$, which corresponds to a component of the singular locus of the subset defined by Formula (\ref{eqae_cd}).
+Choosing $b=\epsilon_1,\; c=1+\epsilon_2,\; e=1$ as a transversal plane germ to this component, we see that the transversal singularity of this component is given by $\epsilon_1^3-\epsilon_2^3=0$, thus it is the union of three transversal lines intersecting in a common point.

-3) If condition (3) takes place, then, for some component of the singular locus of the resultant, the transversal singularity type at a generic point has a singular component, i.e. a component that differs from $\mathcal{A}_1$.
+3) If condition (3) or (4) takes place, then, for some component of the singular locus of the resultant, the transversal singularity type at a generic point is expected to have a singular component, thus to differ from $\mathcal{A}_1$.

 For instance, consider the same example $B_1=\{0,1,3\}$ and $B_2=\{0,3\}$.
 There are two more components of the singularity locus which are given by $a=d=0$ and $d=e=0$.
-For the first one, the transversal singularity is the cusp.
+For the first one, the transversal singularity is the cusp $x^2=y^3$.